 And this is how I decorated our table on the stairs for fall, again with more DIY pumpkins.

-Don’s aunt painted that pretty oil painting and gave it to us years ago, and it fits perfectly with the fall colors.
+A family member painted that pretty oil painting and gave it to me years ago, and it fits perfectly with the fall colors.

 Can you tell that there is a vintage Jello mold hiding under the fabric?
 Once I started, I couldn’t stop making a bunch more of these no-sew fabric pumpkins.

-I hope you enjoyed my fall home tour 2015!
+I hope you enjoyed my fall home tour!
+Autumn is such a beautiful season — enjoy it!